 Birth Control and Health Insurance

 The refusal of health insurers to cover prescription birth control for women in their drug plans is hotly debated.
-In 1998, woman's rights advocates won a major victory that required insurance coverage of prescription contraceptives to all federal employees.
+The Affordable Care Act of 2010 mandated health insurance coverage for contraceptive methods for women, but allowed churches, associations of churches and religiously affiliated schools and charities to refuse such coverage.